EndPointCorp/end-point-blog/2020/05/21/messaging-app-spring-kafka-pt-three.html.md

 }
 ```

-Notice that we didn’t use underscores in the class field names for the corresponding table field names like `userId` for `user_id`.
+Note also that we didn’t use underscores in the class field names for the corresponding table field names like `userId` for `user_id`.

 We’re going to use Spring’s [CrudRepository](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) interface to create our data repositories.
-CrudRepository can use some keywords to automatically create logic using the given interface method names.
-Underscores are reserved characters, and even though you can still escape using double underscore in the CrudRepository method names, it won’t look good.
-So I chose to use camel case which is also complying the Java syntax.
+CrudRepository can use keywords to automatically create logic using the given interface method names.
+Underscores are reserved characters, and even though you can still escape using double underscore in the CrudRepository method names, it doesn’t look good.
+I chose to use camel case, which also complies with Java convention.

 ### Repository

-Now I’m going to add the corresponding persistent repositories for each data model.
+Now let’s add the corresponding persistent repositories for each data model:

 #### UserRepository